 You might recognize the names Goldman Sachs, or JPMorgan Chase, but don’t know what these investment banks actually do, or how they are different from a consumer bank.

-For one, they don't make most of their money from charging interest on loans they issue.
+For one, investment banks don't make most of their money from charging interest on loans they issue.

 Investment banks work with governments, corporations, and funds

 As their name implies, investment banks largely help organizations manage their investments.

 This can involve anything from assisting a private company that wants to go public through an initial public offering, or IPO, to helping a city raise money with a municipal bond.

 Their services are aimed at institutions, not people.
 That means most people won't ever interact directly with an investment bank.